scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for breakfast, but then took a really easy day of playing video games and indulging in some snack foods for the rest of the day.

+### Day 111

+Soylent for breakfast/brunch.
+Then I had some snacks while I watched a movie and then I ended up having some more snacks for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/